ucsd-progsys/mist/README.md

-We recommend reading the pdf verion of this tutorial as it is the easiest to read, but we also recommend keeping open a copy of the markdown source in your text editor as you follow along.
-You'll be able to follow links in both versions to the test files and experiment with them.
+We recommend reading the pdf verion of this tutorial as it is the easiest to read, but we also recommend keeping open a copy of the markdown source in your text editor as you follow along, as the markdown source includes the location of each snippet as range of lines in a test file, so you can open, edit, and rerun those tests yourself.
 We recommend running a continuous build in a terminal while you experiment with a mist file, e.g.:

 ```{.console}
 $ find tests | entr mist /_